-- Base pressures are mainly attributable to known salary and benefit increases from the arbitration award; interdivisional charges, the operating impact of capital, reserve contributions for life-cycle replacement of equipment and fleet; and the prior year impact of the 8 positions required to implement and administer the Fire Code Re-inspection Program. - To help mitigate the above pressures, the Program was able to achieve service efficiency savings through a reduction in costs from Facilities, Real Estate Environment & Energy (FREEE) of \$0.092 million. - Two enhanced services priorities are included for \$0.200 million gross and \$0 net - Professional Service-Public Information Review & Training at a cost of \$0.050 million gross \$0 net to support the 2017 Toronto Fire Services Transformation Plan through one-time funding from the Public Education Reserve (XQ4205); - Market Segmentation for Public Education at a cost of \$0.150 million funded by the Public Education Reserve Fund (XQ4205) to deliver a fire safety awareness program to high risk neighbourhoods. - Approval of the 2018 Preliminary Operating Budget will result in Toronto Fire Services increasing its staff complement by 20.0 from 3,174.3 to 3,194.3 positions, reflecting the opening of the new Downsview Fire Station (Station B), which will require a full crew of 21 positions.
-This will be offset by a reduction of 1 capital position with the completion of the Computer Aided Dispatch (CAD) System Upgrade project. - The 2019 and 2020 Plan increases of \$9.142 million and \$4.945 million respectively, are primarily attributable to known salary and benefit increases; the operating impact of capital; and interdivisional inflationary increases for the cost of fuel and high speed internet connectivity across all stations.
+- Base pressures are mainly attributable to known salary and benefit increases from the arbitration award; interdivisional charges, the operating impact of capital, reserve contributions for life-cycle replacement of equipment and fleet; and the prior year impact of the 8 positions required to implement and administer the Fire Code Re-inspection Program. - To help mitigate the above pressures, the Program was able to achieve service efficiency savings through a reduction in costs from Facilities, Real Estate Environment & Energy (FREEE) of \$0.092 million. - Five enhanced services priorities are included at a cost of \$1.098 million gross and \$0.898 net - Market Segmentation for Public Education at a cost of \$0.150 million \$0 net funded by the Public Education Reserve Fund (XQ4205) to deliver a fire safety awareness program to high risk neighbourhoods; - Road to Mental Readiness Training at a cost of \$0.092 million gross and net to support mental health and wellness training for TFS personal; - Permanent HR Training Position to support corporate training standards, with \$0 gross and net impact; - TCHC Fire Safety Strategy at a cost of \$0.806 million gross and net to expand the TCHC fire safety program to include annual inspections in all TCHC mid-rise, low-rise, townhouses and walk-up buildings; and - Professional Service-Public Information Review & Training at a cost of \$0.050 million gross \$0 net to support the 2017 Toronto Fire Services Transformation Plan through one-time funding from the Public Education Reserve (XQ4205). - Approval of the 2018 Operating Budget results in Toronto Fire Services increasing its staff complement by 29.0 from 3,174.3 to 3,203.3 positions, reflecting the opening of the new Downsview Fire Station (Station B), which will require a full crew of 20 positions; and the addition of 10 positions to support the expansion of the TCHC Fire Safety Strategy These increases are offset by a reduction of 1 capital position with the completion of the Computer Aided Dispatch (CAD) System Upgrade project, and 1 operating position with the related salaries and benefits to fund the newly created Human Resources position.

+The 2019 and 2020 Plan increases of \$9.605 million and \$4.791 million respectively, are primarily attributable to known salary and benefit increases; the operating impact of capital; annualization of the TCHC Fire Safety Education Program; and interdivisional inflationary increases for the cost of fuel and high speed internet connectivity across all stations.